How Does the Population Affect the California Housing Market?

 Statewide, California is drawing people in with 1.2 percent job growth, a 4.6 percent unemployment rate and dropping, and historical low housing mortgage interest being under 5 percent interest.
 It’s a great time to be looking for a job in the state if you can find a place to live near the jobs.
 Southern California alone added 830,000 new jobs in 2017, adding to the rosters of people needing a regular place to live near their work.

-Mentioned earlier, one restriction to available inventory has been folks in existing homes not wanting to move out.
+As mentioned earlier, one restriction to available inventory has been folks in existing homes not wanting to move out.
 Less turnover in this arena clearly dampens overall availability.
 However, building isn’t even making an effort to meet needs.
 Single-family homes are only expected to grow by 1 percent in 2018, a total of 426,200 properties statewide.
 Active listings in all major markets are pummeled by a drop of 20 to 30 percent in inventory since 2016.

 Why Has Housing Production Been so Slow?